Chrisson543/qlearning-snake-game/README.md

 # qlearning-snake-game
-A Snake AI built entirely from scratch, including the Snake game, Q-learning algorithm, and a simple neural network implementation.
+This project is a complete Q-learning implementation for the Snake game, built entirely from scratch in Python.
+Both the Snake game environment and the neural network used by the agent are custom-coded — no external game engines or ML libraries.
+The goal is to demonstrate how reinforcement learning can teach an agent to play Snake step by step, starting from random moves and improving through experience.